Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 === Feedforward Neural Network
 A feedforward neural network (FNN) is an artificial neural network commonly used for various machine learning tasks, including classification, regression, and pattern recognition.
-It passes input data through a series of interconnected layers of nodes, known as neurons or perceptrons, where each neuron performs a weighted sum of its inputs combined with a bias and applies an activation function to produce an output, which can be written as @perceptron-math.
+It passes input data through a series of interconnected layers of nodes, known as neurons or perceptrons, where each neuron performs a weighted sum of its inputs combined with a bias and applies an activation function to produce an output, which can be written as seen in @perceptron-math.

 #figure(
   grid(